 Perhaps the most important.
-Breeders from all breeds but even more for bully breeds just don’t do the homework.
+Breeders from all breeds but even more for bully breeds and APBTs just don’t do the homework.
 Why?
 Because it takes time, it requires a lot of reading, and it needs to grasp scientific concepts and knowledge they’ve perhaps never heard of before.
 With that being said, we also need to explain why canine genetics are extremely important when it comes down to breeding dogs, and even more in bully breeding.

 Why do we breed American Bullies and other dogs?
 Because we like that given breed and we like what their purpose is (working, family pet, guarding, etc.) We want to keep on improving it, so it stays as close to its breeding standard as possible while clearing the dogs from common medical conditions so it stays fit for its purpose as long as possible.

 Once you clarify what the objectives are, you need to plan how you will get there.
 It’s called a breeding programme, or breeding plan.
 It’s something you’ve got on paper or in your mind and it details what traits you want to focus on, and how you want to improve these traits.
 By using external bloodlines (outcrossing), or other dogs of yours (linebreeding), or the same stud on several generations (backbreeding), or another method?

 These dog breeding strategies are not the only ones and they can be mixed together to reach your end-goal.
 But fixing the desired traits is not the only thing to consider.
 Breeding two big bullies to get a bigger bully is not enough even if you get the bigger size you want.
 You need to fix the desired traits while getting rid of undesired traits, even the ones you never thought of such as avoiding too heavy frames to circumvent joint problems.